-For the Quarterly Period ended March 31, 2023
+For the Quarterly Period ended June 30, 2023

-For the ne Quarterly Period e ended March 31, 2023 ☐ TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(D) OF THE SECUR RITIES EXCHANGE ACT OF For the transition per iod from to Commission File nu mber 0-54433 MARIME D INC. (Exact Name of Registrant as Specified in Its Charter ) Delaware 2 7-4672745 (State or Other Jurisdiction Incorporation or Organizat ion) 10 Oceana Norwood, MA Iden Way A 02062 S. Employer tification No.) ( Address of Principal E • (Registra 781-277- ant's Telephone Numb 0007 er, Including Area Code e) Securities registered pursuant to Section 1 2(b) of the Act: None.
-Title of each class Ticker symbol(s) Name of each exchange on which registered Not Applicable Not Applicable Not Applicable Indicate by check mark whether the registres Securities Exchange Act of 1934 during the to file such reports), and (2) has been subjection. e preceding 12 month s (or for such shorter pe riod that the registrant was required Indicate by check mark whether the registr submitted pursuant to Rule 405 of Regulat registrant was required to submit such file ion S-T during the pre Indicate by check mark whether the registres smaller reporting company, or an emerging filer", "smaller reporting company", and " g growth company.
-Se e the definitions of "larg ge accelerated filer", "accelerated Large Accelerated filer □ Accele rated filer $\boxtimes$ Non-accelerated filer □ r reporting company ing growth company X X If an emerging growth company, indicate period for complying with any new or review Exchange Act. □ Indicate by check mark whether the registr No $\boxtimes$ ant is a shell company (as defined in Rule 12) p-2 of the Exchange Act).
-Yes □ As of May 4, 2023, 362,190,245 shares of the registrant's comm on stock were outstandi ng.
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File number 0-54433

+MARIMED INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware ----------

+(State or Other Jurisdiction of Incorporation or Organization)

+(I.R.S.
+Employer Identification No.)

+10 Oceana Way Norwood, MA 02062 (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act: None.

+Title of each class Ticker symbol(s) Name of each exchange on which registered Not Applicable Not Applicable Not Applicable

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated filer Accelerated filer X

+Non-accelerated filer □ Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+As of July 28, 2023, 371,614,758 shares of the registrant's common stock were outstanding.